 Alex Williamson (Darryl), Greg Fleet (Roy), Jim Jeffries (Joel), Adele Vuko (Emma), Andy Trieu (Lachlan), Matt Popp (Ryan), Max MacKinnon (Senior Soldier)

 The zombie apocalypse has occurred.
-Darryl responds to a call and joins his co-workers Roy and Joel at the telephone exchange where they hole up against the zombies outside.
+Darryl responds to a call and joins his co-workers Roy and Joel at the telephone exchange where they work and barricade themselves in from the zombies outside.
 Joined also by Roy’s daughter Emma, her boyfriend Lachlan and his friend Ryan, they try to wait it out until help from the military comes.
 Problems occur with the lack of supplies and beer, the lack of weapons, in Darryl’s ongoing efforts to have Roy consider him for the company cricket team and the fact that Darryl just had sex with Emma who thought Lachlan was dead.

 Australia, a great cauldron of B movies in the past, has been relatively slow to jump on board the zombie fad.
 The country did produce one effort back during the original fad with Zombie Brigade (1988) but it would be another fifteen years before the Spierig Brothers made the very strange Undead (2003).
-The modern era has brought sporadic efforts such as Dead Country (2008) and sequel Deader Country (2009), I Am Bish (2009), Theatre of the Dead (2013) and most successfully Wyrmwood: Road of the Dead (2014).
-Wyrmwood aimed at the same territory but was generally a serious zombie movie whereas Me and My Mates vs. the Zombie Apocalypse is the first Australian effort in the gonzo zombie genre.
+The modern era has brought sporadic efforts such as Dead Country (2008) and sequel Deader Country (2009), I Am Bish (2009), Theatre of the Dead (2013), The Dustwalker (2019) and most successfully Wyrmwood: Road of the Dead (2014), while the same year as this came out there was also the excellent Plague (2014).
+Wyrmwood aimed at the same territory but was generally a serious zombie movie, whereas Me and My Mates vs. the Zombie Apocalypse is the first Australian effort in the gonzo zombie genre.